alexellis/inlets/README.md

 * Head over to your machine where you are running a sample service, or something you want to expose.

-You can use my hash-browns service for instance which generates hashes.
+You can use my hash-browns service for an instance which generates hashes.

 Install hash-browns or run your own HTTP server